 A pebble surface is a mixture of hydraulic cement and polished stone pebbles.
 The finishing goes right after the concrete is applied to the pool.
 The mixture is applied pneumatically, then hand-wiped or water-blasted to reveal the top layer of pebbles.

-Color and Texture Choicespool pebble surface finish
+Color and Texture Choices

 The color may range from the lightest white to the darkest black and everything in between.
 Sometimes, it can be a bit overwhelming for the homeowner to choose.
 Some colors can be cool and modern, or bright and summery; but in the long run, it may inspire a bit of the designer to select the one that may, with the finishing effects that will give the elegance to the new oasis.
 It is also important to keep in mind that the texture plays an important decision.
 The smaller the pebbles, the better; this means that your feet will not get scrapped nor hurt, plus, it has an anti-slip and stain resistant surface.